hmlendea/gfn-electron/README.md

 ## Requirements

-You will need to install [npm](https://www.npmjs.com/), the Node.js package manager.
-On most distributions, the package is simply called `npm`.
+You will need to install [bun](https://bun.sh/), a faster and better alternative to the Node.js package manager.

 ## Cloning the source code

-Once you have npm, clone the wrapper to a convenient location:
+Once you have bun, clone the wrapper to a convenient location:

 ```bash
 git clone https://github.com/hmlendea/gfn-electron.git